Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Implications for train pricing

 \begin{hyp} (Weak optimality of actual revenue management) We have

 \end{hyp}

-By conditioning on $W_T$, which only includes coarse proxies of the true demand, we allow for the possibility that revenue managers use limited information for their pricing strategy.
-In reality, it seems credible that they have access to additional signals on the true demand for a specific train.
-For instance, they could use the past number of purchases in each fare class on previous years for the exact same train.
-If so, we would expect that \eqref{eq:moment_ineg3} also holds conditional on this information, so that Assumption \eqref{hyp:weak_opt} is still satisfied.

-Importantly, Assumption \ref{hyp:weak_opt} does not imply that the revenue management performs better than the optimal uniform pricing, because we only impose that observed revenues exceed any uniform pricing strategy that is constrained to the grid of the 12 predetermined prices.
-In other words, we simply assume that observed revenues are on average higher than those one would have obtained by sticking to a single fare class over the whole booking period.
+Assumption \ref{hyp:weak_opt} is weaker than the usual supply-side assumption in the literature of airline revenue management.
+The latter often imposes that the firm maximizes its revenue (or profit) in the observed scenario and chooses the optimal dynamic pricing strategy, e.g., \cite{lazarev2013welfare,williams2022welfare,aryal2024price}.
+Instead, we simply assume that observed revenues are on average higher than those one would have obtained by sticking to a single fare class from the 12 predetermined ones over the whole booking period.